jrook1445/wannaroo-city-trams/README.md

 NewGRF for OpenTTD - Passenger, courier, and goods trams including articulated vehicles.
 Fork of Zephyris' Generic Tram Set v0.4

 1. About

     Passenger, courier, and goods trams including articulated vehicles.
 Fork of Zephyris' Generic Tram Set v0.4.
-I wanted to update this set with some new stats and also ensure it could refit to new cargos.
-Also an opportunity to work with some nfo. :thinking:
+I wanted to update this set with some new stats and also ensure it could refit to more new cargos.
+Useful for transporting pax/tourists and town cargos; not suitable for raw materials transport.
+Also an opportunity to work with nfo. :thinking:

 1. Compatibility

     Compatibility with any newgrf is not guaranteed.
 No warranties are expressed or implied.
 Not tested with OpenTTD versions < 1.7.2.

     Not valid for Toyland.